PedanticHacker/ReChess/README.md

 - **PySide6**, by executing the command `pip install PySide6`
 - **python-chess**, by executing the command `pip install chess`

-Alternatively, you can also install **PySide6** and **python-chess** using the `pip` package manager in a command-line interface with admin privileges by navigating to the top-level directory of ReChess and then executing the command `pip install -r requirements.txt`.
+Alternatively, install **PySide6** and **python-chess** with the `pip` package manager in your command-line interface with admin privileges within the top-level directory of ReChess and then execute the command `pip install -r requirements.txt`.

 ## How to Launch ReChess

-To launch ReChess after installing all of its requirements, launch your IDE (e.g., PyCharm, VSCode, Wing, Spyder, etc.) or launch a code editor (e.g., Sublime Text, IDLE, etc.) and build the `main.py` file, found in the top-level directory of ReChess.
+To launch ReChess after installing all of its requirements, launch your favorite IDE (e.g., PyCharm, VSCode, Wing, Spyder, etc.) or perhaps your code editor (e.g., Sublime Text, Notepad++, UltraEdit, Atom, etc.) and build the `main.py` file, found in the top-level directory of ReChess.

-Alternatively, you can also execute the command `python main.py` in your command-line interface from within the top-level directory of ReChess.
+Alternatively, execute the command `python main.py` in your command-line interface within the top-level directory of ReChess.

 ## Credits and Links